Humor Writing: How to Think, Write, Speak, and Be Funnier!

-A teacher who's a best-selling author and award-winning humorist ... who loves helping people become hilarious.
+A teacher who's a best-selling author, an award-winning humorist, and a professional writing and life coach who loves helping people become hilarious.

 I am utterly positive you will not find a humor writing course of this quality anywhere for such a low price!
 (And if you disagree after checking it out, Udemy offers a 30-day, no-hassle, money-back guarantee.)